kdheepak/panvimdoc/README.md

 The following are the metadata fields that the custom writer uses:

 - `project` (String) _required_: This is typically the plugin name.
 This is prefixed to all generated tags. (e.g. `*project-heading*`)
 - `vimdoctitle` (String) _required_: This is the name of the documentation file that you want to generate.
-This is used in the first line. `e.g. `
+This is used in the first line.
 - `vimversion` (String) _optional_: The version vim / neovim that the plugin is targeting.
 If not present, the version of vim in the available environment is used.
 - `toc` (Boolean) _optional_: Whether to generate table of contents or not.